hjoel-code/info2180-project02/README.md

 # info2180-project02

-This is Project 2 for:
+This is Group Project02

+***
+These are the following group members:
-*Joel Henry
+* Joel Henry *620127501